-The activities of this unit must consist of driving exercises that provide practice for the development of basic control skills and mastery of basic maneuvers.
+The activities of this unit must consist of driving exercises that provide practice for the development of basic control skills and mastery of basic maneuvers as covered in the American Association of Motor Vehicle Administrator (AAMVA) manual (i.e., Parts 383.111 and 383.113 of the FMCSRs), to operate the vehicle safely .
 Nearly all activity in this unit will take place on the driving range or on the streets or roads that have low-density traffic conditions.

 VEHICLE MANEUVERS/SKILLS